bodrovis/lokalise_rails/README.md

 rails g lokalise_rails:install
 ```

-The latter command will generate a new initializer `lokalise_rails.rb` looking like this:
+The latter command will generate a new config file `config/lokalise_rails.rb` looking like this:

 ```ruby
 require 'lokalise_rails'